bada-bing/knowledge-base/courses/linux-edx/linux-edx.file-system.md

 A good combination of options is shown in:
 `$ rsync --progress -avrxH  --delete sourcedir destdir`

-# Compression
-Linux uses a number of methods to perform this compression, including:

-Command	Usage
-`gzip`	The most frequently used Linux compression utility `bzip2`	Produces files significantly smaller than those produced by gzip `xz`	The most space-efficient compression utility used in Linux `zip`	Is often required to examine and decompress archives from other operating systems

-These techniques vary in the efficiency of the compression (how much space is saved) and in how long they take to compress; generally, the more efficient techniques take longer.
-Decompression time does not vary as much across different methods.

-In addition, the tar utility is often used to group files in an archive and then compress the whole archive at once.

-`gzip` is the most often used Linux compression utility.
-It compresses very well and is very fast.
-The following table provides some usage examples:
-- `gzip *`	Compresses all files in the current directory; each file is compressed and renamed with a .gz extension
-- `gzip -r projectX`	Compresses all files in the projectX directory, along with all files in all of the directories under projectX
-- `gunzip foo`	De-compresses foo found in the file foo.gz.
-Under the hood, the gunzip command is actually the same as gzip –d

-`bzip2` has a syntax that is similar to gzip but it uses a different compression algorithm and produces significantly smaller files, at the price of taking a longer time to do its work.
-Thus, it is more likely to be used to compress larger files.

-Examples of common usage are also similar to gzip:
-- `bzip2 *`	Compresses all of the files in the current directory and replaces each file with a file renamed with a .bz2 extension
-- `bunzip2 *.bz2`	Decompresses all of the files with an extension of .bz2 in the current directory.
-Under the hood, bunzip2 is the same as calling bzip2 -d

-`xz` is the most space efficient compression utility used in Linux and is now used to store archives of the Linux kernel.
-Once again, it trades a slower compression speed for an even higher compression ratio.

-`xz *`	Compresses all of the files in the current directory and replaces each file with one with a .xz extension `xz foo`	Compresses the file foo into foo.xz using the default compression level (-6), and removes foo if compression succeeds
-`xz -dk bar.xz`	Decompresses bar.xz into bar and does not remove bar.xz even if decompression is successful `xz -dcf a.txt b.txt.xz > abcd.txt`	Decompresses a mix of compressed and uncompressed files to standard output, using a single command
-`$ xz -d *.xz`	Decompresses the files compressed using xz

-`zip` is often required to examine and decompress archives from Windows.
-It is a legacy program.
-- `zip backup *`	Compresses all files in the current directory and places them in the file backup.zip
-- `zip -r backup.zip` ~	Archives your login directory (~) and all files and directories under it in the file backup.zip
-- `unzip backup.zip`	Extracts all files in the file backup.zip and places them in the current directory

-[DONT experiment with following command as it can erase HDD] The `dd` program is very useful for making copies of raw disk space.
-For example, to back up your Master Boot Record (MBR) (the first 512-byte sector on the disk that contains a table describing the partitions on that disk), you might type:
-- `$ dd if=/dev/sda of=sda.mbr bs=512 count=1`

 ## Symbolic Links
 - `ln -s`